-Chain letters are familiar to anyone with an email account, whether they are sent by strangers or well-intentioned friends or family members.
+Viral emails are familiar to anyone with an email account, whether they are sent by strangers or well-intentioned friends or family members.
 Try to verify the information before following any instructions or passing the message along.

-Why are chain letters a problem?
+Why are viral emails a problem?

-- you force people you know to waste time sifting through the messages and possibly taking time to verify the information
+- Obligate people you know to waste time sifting through the messages and, in some cases, verifying the information; and

-What are some types of chain letters?
+What are some types of viral emails?

 How can you tell if the email is a hoax or urban legend?

-- it suggests tragic consequences for not performing some action
+- It suggests tragic consequences for not performing some action.

-- it promises money or gift certificates for performing some action
+- It promises money or gift certificates for performing some action.

-- it claims it's not a hoax
+- It claims it is not a hoax.

-- it has already been forwarded multiple times (evident from the trail of email headers in the body of the message)
+- It has already been forwarded multiple times (evident from the trail of email headers in the body of the message).

-If you want to check the validity of an email, there are some websites that provide information about hoaxes and urban legends:
+If you want to check the validity of an email, there are websites that provide information about hoaxes and urban legends: